pramasamy65/spring/spring-data/README1.md

  * Spring-JDBC layer will take cares about connection management and error managements, and programmers will concentrate on their logics
  * Spring framework has provided an exception translator and it translates the checked exceptions obtained using JDBC to un-checked exceptions of spring type
  * So developerss get unchecked exceptions which is not required to handle
+ ---
  * Java application can get connection with database using following 2 ways
 	* By using java.sql.DriverManager [ Class ]
 	* By using javax.sql.DataSource [ Interface ]
+ ---
  * 2 implementation classes of DataSource interface, So Spring framework uses these implementations to obtain the connection with database internally
 	* Org.springframework.jdbc.datasource.DriverManagerDataSource [ class ]
 	* Org.apache.commons.dbcp.BasicDataSource [ class ]
+ ---
  * In above 2 classes DriverManagerDataSource is given by spring framework and it is equal to DriverManager class
  * It means spring framework internally opens a new connection and closes the connection for each operation done on the database
  * BasicDataSource is given by apache, and this is better than DriverManagerDataSource because BasicDataSource having inbuilt connection pooling implementation
+ ---
+ * JdbcTemplate class provided the following 3 type of methods to execute SQL operations on the database
+	* execute()
+	* update()
+	* query() methods….
+---
 ### STEP 3 : JDBC With Spring using org.springframework.jdbc.datasource.DriverManagerDataSource -
 **Refer - JdbcWithSpring.java and spring-config1.xml**
  * Just Injecting Datesouce from xml